 I have received much affection in life from family, friends, teachers, and of course, many a random stranger.
 I used to think that such a life would prepare me for love, and I was wrong.
 Love, it turns out, has taken the form of incessant attention to my needs, desires, fears, thoughts and moods.
 Given that the attention is given by someone multi-talented and action-oriented, the attention generally turns to action.
 It feels great, and it feels scary to be pampered as much.
 I do try to reciprocate in my own little ways, slipping behind all the time.

 I guess that settles the debate of why I am settling for this union without much intersection.
 I trust she has things that she likes in this relationship, but it is not fair to write on her behalf, even though she has been eloquent on this subject in person.
 The debate about the union is settled and the debates have started.
-For one, I suggested to her that I will be the master of the house.
-“Oh no. Perhaps, you can be the master of the patio, or better the master of the mailbox”, she suggested.
-That debate, among a thousand others, are yet to be settled…and they perhaps will never be.
+For one, I suggested to her that I could be the master of the house.
+“Oh no. Perhaps, you can be the master of the patio, or better the master of the mailbox”, she countered.
+That debate, among a thousand others, are yet to be settled…and perhaps will never be.